cspades/predi-home/README.tex.md

 AWS models are not deployable on the Nucleo.
 Send control commands to the Nucleo via AWS IoT.

+Observe that the imitation learning problem is structured intuitively as a reinforcement learning problem, except there does not exist an optimal reward/loss function as the environment (human decision making) is unpredictable and consequently non-observable.
+However, learning the state-dependent control policy rather than a single optimal state trajectory will exceptionally improve the versatility and flexibility of the imitation learning model to sequential decision making and adaptation.

 ## Development Timeline

 **Week 5** - Initiate setup for the hardware and software platforms of the system, with tests to communicate between PC (HomeIO/ConnectIO), STM Nucleo, and AWS IoT.